risingfast/ancestry/readme.md

     22-Jul-2021 add known addresses
     22-Jul-2021 add search on text with wildcards
 #### Enhancements: (0)
-    add the children of Martha Whonsbon 94 add query for half-siblings for Uncle Charlie and Maggie fix the date ordering on the birthday listing to take day into account along with month
+    fix nickname and Jr/Sr Suffix in table and queryies add the children of Martha Whonsbon 94 add query for half-siblings for Uncle Charlie and Maggie fix the date ordering on the birthday listing to take day into account along with month